Check the FAQs and Using FacetWP with… pages

 The most common issues are covered in our FAQs.
 If you experience any issues, make sure to check them out first.

-Most common indexing issues and fixes for them can be found in this section.
+All common indexing issues and fixes for them can be found on this page.

 For (possible) issues with other plugins, check if we have a dedicated page on it, in the Using FacetWP with … section.
 There is also a page with known plugin/theme incompatibilities.